Windsor Link Railway: Approval process

-This was followed by, in 2017, the company announcing that it had completed a "GRIP 2"-style feasibility report and submitted it to Network Rail.
+In 2017, the company announced that it had completed a "GRIP 2"-style feasibility report and submitted it to Network Rail.
 In response, the council announced that it was interested in the proposals for improving the riverside area and was appointed its own consultant GL Hearn.

-In a post on the Thames web forum on 13 December 2012, Bathurst stated, "no houses in Windsor or Datchet are necessary to be demolished to provide either the new tunnel in Windsor or the road underpass in Datchet."
+In a post on the Thames web forum on 13 December 2012, Bathurst stated, "No houses in Windsor or Datchet are necessary to be demolished to provide either the new tunnel in Windsor or the road underpass in Datchet."
 This was changed later on in the planning process, which impacted several houses in Bridgewater Terrace.

 There were multiple local concerns to be addressed, including improving and protecting the riverside environment, and views raised by Cllr Colin Rayner on technical challenges and disruptions during construction.
 The local concerns include the fact that the link railway track and new station complex and roadways, with their additional commercial offices and related facilities, are planned to be constructed on National Trust land.
 The construction will be funded by building residential properties along much of the riverside area that overlooks ancient Eton College flood meadows.

 Proposals for both phases of the project were submitted to the government on 31 July 2018.

 It was rejected by the government in December 2018.

-However, in February 2019, two months after being rejected, a letter was sent to the promoters from the Department for Transport stating they had reassessed the case for Phase 1 of the scheme (Slough-Staines via a new station at Windsor Royal) and stated that this could have big benefits.
+However, in February 2019, two months after being rejected, a letter was sent to the promoters from the Department for Transport stating they had reassessed the case for Phase 1 of the plan (Slough-Staines via a new station at Windsor Royal) and stated that this could have big benefits.
 This section of the project could be running in five years.
-This letter has not been publicly shared or published to verify the claims of the promoter of the scheme.
+This letter has not been publicly shared or published to verify the claims of the promoter of the plan.

-In March 2019, an independent political party representing the interests of the Royal Borough of Windsor and Maidenhead set out its policies in a document called "The Borough First," which opposed the Windsor link railway.
+In March 2019, an independent political party representing the interests of the Royal Borough of Windsor and Maidenhead set out its policies in a document called "The Borough First," which opposed the Windsor Link railway.

 Route

 Phase 1

-Phase 1 of the scheme would run from Slough to Staines, via Chalvey, Windsor, Datchet, Wraysbury and Sunnymeads.
+Phase 1 of the plan would run from Slough to Staines, via Chalvey, Windsor, Datchet, Wraysbury and Sunnymeads.
 A new all-in-one station in the Windsor Goswells would replace the existing two nearby stations (Riverside and Central).

 Phase 2

 Phase 2 of the project involves linking to Heathrow Airport.
-As the Heathrow Airtrack scheme has been dropped by Heathrow Airport Holdings, the proponents say a much cheaper method of connecting Heathrow to the northwest, west, and south would be via a bridge over the M25.
+As the Heathrow Airtrack plan has been dropped by Heathrow Airport Holdings, the proponents say a much cheaper method of connecting Heathrow to the northwest, west, and south would be via a bridge over the M25.
 This would also have benefits for the proposed inter-modal freight depot at Colnbrook.